Language Translation

 Residents 18 Years Of Age or Older Holding a Valid Driver's License from Another State

-If you are at least 18 years of age and have held a valid out-of-state driver's license from the state of your prior residence, you must visit a BMV branch to:
+If you are at least 18 years of age and have a valid out-of-state driver's license from your prior previous state, you must visit a BMV branch to:

 1. Present ONE of the following three items: